Netlia/documentation/DeviceComunication/DeviceComunication.md

 ## Device

-The following paragraphs describe the individual devices and their behaviour.
+The following paragraphs describe individual devices and their behaviour.

 ### Water detector